WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// value can be an integer or a string (for example "auto")
-	// unitType can be any valid CSS unit type (px, %, em, ...); if omitted, "px" is used "inset": function (position, value, unitType) { ... }, };
+	// unitType can be any valid CSS unit type (px, %, em, ...); if omitted, "px" is used "inset": function (position, value, unitType) { ... },

+	// Return CSS string like "calc(...)" with the value to be used as responsive font-size.
+	// Returned value contains the logic to scale down depending on the breakpoint; it doesn't need to be inserted inside a media query
+	// size can be an integer or floating value, or a string with an expression (for example "calc(12pt + 5px)")
+	// unitType can be "pt" or "px"
+	// Available since v2026.2
+	"fontSizeResponsive": function (size, unitType) { ... },

+	// Return CSS string like "calc(...)" with the value to be used as responsive margin or padding; the function checks if responsive text and margin is enabled: if not, returns the plain value and unitType
+	// Returned value contains the logic to scale down depending on the breakpoint; it doesn't need to be inserted inside a media query
+	// value can be an integer or floating value, or a string with an expression (for example "calc(100% - 20px)"): in this case, the expression MUST contain the unit type and the unitType parameter MUST be ""
+	// unitType can be any valid CSS unit ("pt", "px", ...)
+	// Available since v2026.2
+	"responsiveValue": function (value, unitType) { ... }
+};
 ```